pingcap/docs-cn/sql-statements/sql-statement-split-region.md

     +-----------+---------------+---------------+-----------+-----------------+------------------+------------+---------------+------------+----------------------+------------------+
     ```

 4. You can also split Regions for the index of each partition.
-For example, you can split the `[1000,10000]` range of the `idx` index into two Regions:
+For example, you can split the `[1000,10000]` range of the `idx` index into two Regions.
+The example statement is as follows:

     {{< copyable "sql" >}}